NFeingold/AKSAutomate/HotKeys/README.md

 ## Note

 I am aware that Azure provides automation, though it does not currently work with kubernetes.
-So I made this as an alternative
+So I made this as an alternative.
+I have *only* tested this on Windows Machines, and I do not think they will work elsewhere.
+If you test it on your machine, let me know the results